AnnLe4869/strapi-deploy-test/notes/Nginx with Node.md

    I tested and it's OK to **NOT UNLINK** the file `/etc/nginx/sites-enabled/default`

+   **HOWEVER** we REALLY should do that as per [Stackoverflow answer](https://stackoverflow.com/questions/45660042/nginx-proxy-pass-leads-to-404-not-found-page) and through own experience.
+It is also unnecessary.

 2. Why it doesn't work before?

    Probably because several reasons:

    - We didn't restart the Nginx server to enable the change.
    - We didn't wait for the change to take effect i.e refresh the browser too fast
+   - We didn't remove the default config file
+   - The route is wrong.
+Remember the trailing slash (/) is very important